-15-page maximum; Times New Roman 12-point or larger, 1-inch margins

-The project narrative is the primary basis for funding decisions.
+(15-page maximum; Times New Roman 12-point or larger, 1-inch margins, single-spaced) The project narrative is the primary basis for funding decisions.
 Documentation must be complete and provide adequate information for evaluation of the project's technical merits and its contribution to WSG's mission and strategic priorities.
 The following elements should be covered:

-- Goals and objectives Describe in the narrative the specific project goals and objectives to be achieved for each year of the work plan presented.
-The project outcomes should be clearly stated. - Background Provide sufficient background information for reviewers to independently assess the significance of the proposed project and relevance to the WSG strategic plan.
-Summarize the problem, need or opportunity to be addressed and critically evaluate existing knowledge and previous work pertaining to the problem or opportunity. - Approach Provide a work plan that fully describes the project structure and design, identifies specific tasks to be accomplished, explains the methods that will be used to accomplish the tasks, identifies the roles of team members and partners, and discusses potential challenges to successful completion of the project.
-In all projects that involve students, fellows or post-doctorates, show how the proposed effort will provide training for these individuals and in what capacity they will be involved. - Engagement plan Describe your community collaborators, target audiences and participant groups; the outreach, communications or education approaches to be used in co-development of your project and in dissemination of outcomes; anticipated outcomes; and estimated costs.
+- Goals and objectives-Describe in the narrative the specific project goals and objectives to be achieved for each year of the work plan presented.
+The project outcomes should be clearly stated. - Background-Provide sufficient background information for reviewers to independently assess the significance of the proposed project and relevance to the WSG strategic plan.
+Summarize the problem, need or opportunity to be addressed and critically evaluate existing knowledge and previous work pertaining to the problem or opportunity. - Approach-Provide a work plan that fully describes the project structure and design, identifies specific tasks to be accomplished, explains the methods that will be used to accomplish the tasks, identifies the roles of team members and partners, and discusses potential challenges to successful completion of the project.
+In all projects that involve students, fellows or post-doctorates, show how the proposed effort will provide training for these individuals and in what capacity they will be involved. - Engagement plan-Describe a) your community collaborators, target audiences and participant groups and provide rationale for their engagement; b) the engagement, outreach, communications or education approaches to be used in co-development of your project and in dissemination of outcomes; c) anticipated outcomes and how engagement effectiveness will be evaluated; and d) estimated costs.
 Engagement activities may include use of project results in education or resource management settings; technical training and assistance; development of publications, presentations and other outreach products for public audiences or specific user groups; and involvement in teaching, citizen science and volunteer networks.
-Ensure outreach costs are included in your budget in the applicable budget categories. - References These do not count toward the 15-page limit.
+Ensure outreach costs are included in your budget in the applicable budget categories. - References (do not count toward the 15-page limit)